Texas man who long claimed innocence is executed for the slayings of 2, including cousin

-HUNTSVILLE, Texas (AP) — A Texas inmate who had long claimed his conviction more than 20 years ago was based on false testimony and questionable evidence was executed Wednesday evening for fatally shooting two people, including his cousin.
+HUNTSVILLE, Texas (AP) — A Texas man who had long claimed his conviction more than 20 years ago was based on false testimony and questionable evidence was executed Wednesday for fatally shooting two people, including his cousin.

 Ivan Cantu received a lethal injection and was pronounced dead at 6:47 p.m. at the state penitentiary in Huntsville for the November 2000 fatal shooting of his cousin, James Mosqueda, 27, and his cousin's girlfriend, Amy Kitchen, 22.
-In final words from the execution chamber, he said several times that he was innocent of the killings.
+In final words from the execution chamber, the 50-year-old inmate said several times that he was innocent.

+“I want you to know that I never killed James and Amy,” he told relatives and a friend of Kitchen who stood feet away from him while watching through a window.
+“And if I did, if I knew who did, you would've been the first to know any information.”

+He said he wanted them to know he didn't think his death “will bring you closure.
+If it does, if this is what it takes or have any reservations off in your mind, then so be it."

+Before his statement, his spiritual adviser, Helen Prejean, held in her hand his right hand that was strapped to the death chamber gurney and prayed quielty over him.
+He thanked friends and supporters and urged that his case continue to be investigated to prove, “I don't belong on this gurney.”

+As a lethal dose of the sedative pentobarbital began flowing, he began snoring.
+After the eighth snore, which was accompanied by a gasp, he stopped all movement.
+Twenty-one minutes after the drugs started, he was pronounced dead.

-Cantu's was the first execution in Texas this year.
-It was one of two scheduled Wednesday in the U.S. But hours earlier, Idaho authorities halted the execution of serial killer Thomas Eugene Creech after a medical team repeatedly failed to find a vein to insert an IV line needed to administer a lethal injection.
+Cantu's was the first execution in Texas this year and one of two scheduled Wednesday in the U.S. Hours earlier, Idaho authorities halted the execution of serial killer Thomas Eugene Creech after a medical team repeatedly failed to find a vein to insert an IV line needed to administer a lethal injection.
 Creech was condemned for killing a fellow prisoner with a battery-filled sock in 1981.

-The Texas execution proceeded hours after Cantu's attorney, Gena Bunn, said she would not be submitting a final appeal with the U.S. Supreme Court as she “couldn’t find a viable path” in which the case could be reviewed by the high court.
+The Texas execution proceeded hours after Cantu's attorney, Gena Bunn, said she would not make a final appeal to the U.S. Supreme Court for lack of "a viable path” for the high court's consideration of the case.

-Two lower courts on Tuesday had denied Cantu’s request to stay his execution.
-The Texas Court of Criminal Appeals dismissed his petition on procedural grounds and without reviewing its merits.
-The 5th U.S. Circuit Court of Appeals said Cantu’s new evidence was “not credible” and “none of it undermines the critical incriminating evidence against Cantu.”

-On Monday, the Texas Board of Pardons and Paroles voted 7-0 against commuting Cantu’s death sentence to a lesser penalty.
-Members also rejected granting a four-month reprieve.

 Collin County District Attorney Greg Willis, whose office convicted Cantu, said that evidence presented at trial proved Cantu committed the killings.
 “I remain fully convinced that Ivan Cantu brutally murdered two innocent victims in 2000,” Willis said in a recent statement.